Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Morrian

 This nomadic people, devoid of large cities, travel in tribes through the wild lands according to the seasons or live in hidden and secluded arboreal villages.
 Deeply anchored in their beliefs and superstitions, these people find guidance and meaning in the mysteries of nature.

+Morrians are resilient, clan-based people who inhabit vast, desolate, and sparsely fertile lands.
+Known for their strong sense of community and sedentary lifestyle, Morrians rely heavily on farming and craftsmanship.
+They are hardy and skilled in survival, often working with the land to sustain their small communities.
+Their culture values practical skills and a strong work ethic, emphasizing endurance, defense, and tactical abilities in order to protect and maintain their lands.

 Skills: Rural Life, Endurance, Craftsmanship, Brawl, Melee, Survival, Defense, Tactical.
 Strong attributes: ?.